December 24, 2025

 6. Audit Technical SEO Health

 Your website’s technical foundation can make or break your organic visibility.
 During an SEO audit, evaluating technical SEO health is crucial to uncover crawling, indexing, and rendering issues.
+This phase is a core component of conducting a technical SEO site audit.

 7. Evaluate Mobile-Friendliness and Page Speed